spaghetti-/spaghetti-.github.io/source/_posts/qemu-vm-wireguard-vpn-tun-tap-networking.md

   - networking
 ---

-I had a need to setup a VM that had to _only_ have connectivity through a specific wireguard endpoint.
-The VM was using user mode networking earlier (SLiRP) which required no setup.
+I needed to setup a VM that could _only_ have connectivity through a specific wireguard endpoint.
+Previoiusly, the VM was using user mode networking (SLiRP) which required no setup.
 I asked around on IRC and was told that libvirt takes care of that stuff for you so most folks don't care - but I already have a few VM's and am not ready for black magic or XML.
 I will